Return to Paradise (2024 TV series): Plot

-Mackenzie Clarke, a DI from the London Metropolitan Police, returns to Dolphin Cove after years of being away in London while she waits to hear what is happening to her career in England after she is accused of evidence tampering and with no clear idea on what she will do next, she is given a chance by Philomena, the police sergeant in charge of the police station.
+Mackenzie Clarke, a DI from the London Metropolitan Police, returns to Dolphin Cove after years of being away in London.
+While she waits to hear what is happening to her career in England after she is accused of evidence tampering and with no clear idea on what she will do next, she is given a chance by Philomena, the police sergeant in charge of the police station.
 Mackenzie is thrown in to investigate several murders that happen and she uses her skills as a detective to bring the killers to justice.

 Mackenzie reunites with several people from her past, including Glenn, her ex that she was set to marry.
-The two work together as she also works alongside his mother, Philomena.
+The two work together to solve crimes and bring killers to justice as Glenn has moved forward with Daisy, Mackenzie must remain focused on solving the most difficult of cases.

+In series two, Mackenzie delays her return home to the UK and goes back to Dolphin Cove to the surprise of the entire station.
+After hearing Glenn's admission that he still has feelings for Mackenzie she is torn, as Glenn and Daisy are set to be married she realises that her feelings for him are still strong.
+With new murder cases to solve, Mackenzie keeps busy solving the most difficult crimes and knowing her feeling for Glenn could get her in trouble.